loosliashton/christmas-list/README.md

 ## Share your items

 Simply copy the URL of your list and send it to your friends and family.
 They can view your list and mark items as purchased.

+## Get suggestions

+Use the AI-powered "Suggestions" button when you can't think of what to add to your list.
+It will generate a list of suggestions based on your previous items.